Robert Baden-Powell, 1st Baron Baden-Powell: Writings and publications

 A comprehensive bibliography of his original works has been published by Biblioteca Frati Minori Cappuccini.

 Art

 Baden-Powell's father often sketched caricatures of those present at meetings, while his maternal grandmother was also artistic.
 Baden-Powell painted or sketched almost every day of his life, and with equal competence with either hand.
 Most of his works have a humorous or informative character.
 His books are scattered with his pen-and-ink sketches, frequently whimsical.
 He did a largely unknown number of pen-and-ink sketches; he always travelled with a sketchpad that he used frequently for pencil sketches and "cartoons" for later watercolour paintings.
 He also created a few sculptures.
 There is no catalogue of his works, many of which appear in his books, and twelve paintings hang in the British Scout Headquarters at Gilwell Park.
 There was an exhibition of his work at the Willmer House Museum, Farnham, Surrey, from 11 April – 12 May 1967; a text-only catalogue was produced.

+"I was there" radio broadcast

+In 1937, Baden-Powell took part in a BBC radio programme in which he recounted his reminiscences of the siege of Mafeking.
+The programme was recorded by the gramophone company Cairns and Morroson Limited of Percy Street, London and issued as two ten-inch alumininium discs.